scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 overall increases in raw speed varied between 7-10x for each architecture.
 One major goal of the NESAP program was to reduce the DESI runtime on KNL to below the original Edison Ivy Bridge benchmark, which is indicated by the red dotted line.
-Once we implemented our xypix fix, we achieved this goal.
+Once we implemented our legval cache fix, we achieved this goal.

 .. figure:: figures/single_node_benchmark.png